otucher/me/client/README.md

 # client

-A React frontend to serve information about me as well as posts and post comments.
+A React frontend to serve my resume as well as posts and post comments.